blocher/oneholyname/public/wp-content/plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 = How do I add new fields to my form? =
 The fields that are assigned to a list are managed on the Mailchimp site.
 To add or remove fields you need to log in to your account and manage them there.

-Please read the article [Manage List and Signup Form Fields](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields) to learn how to add and edit the fields for your lists.
+Please read the article [Manage List and Sign Up Form Fields](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields) to learn how to add and edit the fields for your lists.

 After you’ve added fields, they may not show up immediately in our plugin’s Form Builder.
 Our plugin pulls the information from your lists and stores it for a period of time before pulling it again.
 To get the new information immediately you will need to clear the Mailchimp API cache.
 Please read our article [API Cache Settings](https://yikesplugins.com/support/knowledge-base/api-cache-settings/) for instructions on how to clear the Mailchimp API cache.